Understanding ketones and their role in epilepsy

-Why start a medical keto diet?
+Why start a medical ketogenic diet?

 At least 50% of children with epilepsy that follow a supervised medical ketogenic diet show a 50% or greater reduction of symptoms.
 (Epilepsy Ontario)